 The Bear River planning unit offers a diversity of habitat for flora and fauna.
 The Bear River runs the length of the planning unit and provides coldwater stream habitat for rainbow trout in the meadow reach and both rainbow and brown trout in the Bear Canyon reach.
 Much of the land within the Bear River planning unit serves as a migratory corridor and winter range for regional deer populations.
 Additionally, the forestlands of the planning unit offer potential habitat for California spotted owl.
-A number of special status plant and wildlife species have been recorded in the planning unit, including Sheldon's sedge, simple androsace, Button's Sierra sideband snail, and coast horned lizard.
+A number of special status plant and wildlife species have been recorded in the planning unit, including Sheldon's sedge, Sierra Nevada mountain beaver, Sierra blue grass, Stebbins' phacelia, foothill yellow-legged frog, elogante copper moss, North American porcupine, simple androsace, Button's Sierra sideband snail, and coast horned lizard.

-The majority of the recreation facilities in the greater Bear River planning unit are located near the montane meadow of Bear Valley, but are not located on the property subject to this LCCP, including PG&E's Bear Valley group campground and the Forest Service's Pioneer Trail, as well as the Sierra Discovery Trail.
-The recreational uses on the property subject to this LCCP are limited and primarily informal with the exception of a fishing access with parking found at Drum Forebay.
+The majority of the recreation facilities in this planning unit are located near the montane meadow of Bear Valley, including PG&E's Bear Valley group campground and the Forest Service's Pioneer Trail, as well as the Sierra Discovery Trail.

-There are eight PG&E Timber Management Units (TMUs) totaling 3,017 timbered acres that encompass the lands to be retained by PG&E. All eight TMUs are currently managed under a Sustainable Timber Management prescription, meaning that sustained timber production is regarded as the highest and best use of the land while also placing an emphasis on protecting water quality, wildlife and fisheries habitat, soils, carbon sequestration, and cultural resources.
+There are 11 PG&E Timber Management Units (TMUs) totaling 2,325 timbered acres that encompass the lands to be retained by PG&E. Five of the TMUs are currently managed under a Sustainable Timber Management prescription, meaning that sustained timber production is regarded as the highest and best use of the land while also placing an emphasis on protecting water quality, wildlife and fisheries habitat, soils, carbon sequestration, and cultural resources.
+The other six TMUs are currently managed under a Multiple-Use prescription, where sustained timber production is balanced with the goal of protecting and using other resources and facilities in the TMU, which may preclude timber harvesting as the primary focus.